 Large trucks can rack up tens of thousands of miles or more annually.
 To save money, truck owners fail to make timely repairs, increasing the risk of accidents when strict maintenance schedules are not followed.

 The manufacturer can be held responsible for any accident caused by defective parts produced or sold.

 The municipality that maintains roads and highways can be held liable for improper maintenance if an accident results from their negligence.

 Determining liability in an Alabama truck accident can be a tedious job, often seeming impossible when you are unsure where to start.
-To receive the appropriate compensation, determining who is liable is critical, and that is where a victim can benefit from the diligent investigation of an Alabama truck accident attorney.
+To receive the appropriate compensation, determining who is liable is critical, and that is where a victim can benefit from the diligent investigation of an Mobile truck accident lawyer.
 It is not uncommon for more than one party to be at fault, which can complicate your ability to locate all the documentation to prove liability.